Andresfgomez970/From-Altazimutal-Image-to-Ecuatorial-with-Three-Points/README.md

 # From-Altazimutal-Image-to-Ecuatorial-with-Three-Points

-The objective is the following: Create a program to reconstruct the observed movement of mercury in an equatorial mount from just 3 images taken in an alt-azimuth mount.
+The objective: Create a program to reconstruct the observed movement of mercury in an equatorial mount from just 3 images taken in an alt-azimuth mount and its respective capture times.

 ## Getting Started